SiddharthaBhattacharjee/30Days_Of_Productivity/logs.md

     It took me 2 Hrs 10 mins to complete todays coding work⏱️<br>
     Link to GutHub Commit : [Pushed 3rd April 2023](https://github.com/SiddharthaBhattacharjee/myPortfolio/commit/79fa96fc85455eef87fa7a87c845bb13c56f2ee1)

+- ## Day-7 , 4th April 2023 :
+    Today, I continued working on my Portfolio website.🗒️<br>
+    I finally completed the first out of four pages for the portfolio website, the Home page is completed.
+Completed the styling and structuring of Snake game part and made some cleanup changes.
+Will keep making small but stedy progress in this project throughout the days.💻<br>
+    It took me 2 Hrs to complete todays coding work⏱️<br>
+    Link to GutHub Commit : [Pushed 4th April 2023](https://github.com/SiddharthaBhattacharjee/myPortfolio/commit/d0ded671d300c9a259970a746249d7d971fdce55)